 Dropped 3rd Strike (Passed 3rd Strike)

-Rule 6.09 – The batter becomes a runner when (b) the third strike is called by the umpire and is not caught, providing (1) first base is unoccupied or (2) first base is occupied with two (2) outs.
+Rule 6.09 – The batter becomes a runner when: (b) the third strike is called by the umpire and is no caught, providing (1) first base is unoccupied, or (2) first base is occupied with two outs.

-Simple Explanation: With less than two outs and first base occupied, the batter is out.
+In summary: If there are less than two outs and first base is occupied, the batter is out.
 Any and all runners advance at their own risk.
-With two (2) outs and first base occupied (this includes bases loaded), the ball is live and the batter becomes a runner.
-All the catcher needs to do is get the ball and touch home plate (to get the 3rd base runner out when bases are loaded) OR throw to first to get the batter (now runner) out OR tag out the batter (now runner).
-It is recommended on offense to have base runners and batter run.
-The best advice is to always have the batter run and let the coaches/umpires sort it out.
+If there are two outs and first base is occupied (this includes bases loaded), ball is live, and the batter becomes a runner.
+All the catcher needs to do is get the ball and touch home plate to get the third base runner out (force play) OR throw to first to get the batter (now runner) out.
+It is recommended on offense to have base runners running and batter running.
+The best advice is the have batter run always and let the coaches/umpires sort it out.

 Pitching Rules Any player may pitch a maximum of 50 pitches per day.
 We have lifted the “inning limit” to allow pitchers who pitch to 1 batter, for example, to end an inning and be eligible for a subsequent inning(s).
 Upon reaching the limit, Pitcher must be removed from this position but may remain in the game, EXCEPT if 41 or more pitches are delivered in a game, player cannot play catcher for the remainder of that day.